24th April 2022

 This reserve is very different from Kruger.
 It is hard to explain, but the light seems softer somehow and the bush is lusher and more tropical.
 Bright aloes were flowering in the camp.
 Great, towering fever trees abound as well as enormous fig trees.
 We were very privileged to be taken for a walk through the mighty fig forest by an armed guide called Patrick.
 He warned us not to run if we happened on an elephant of buffalo.
 He did not seem too worried about lions and hippo, though I must say I was a bit wary, especially when we got close to the crocodile infested river.
 We walked over rope bridges and through thick mud and unfortunately never got to see the very rare Pel’s Fishing Owl which is a specialty of this place.
 We also spent a lot of time in hides, photographing birds and animals that came to drink in the waterholes.

 There is a huge pan there, filled to the brim with water and teeming with waterfowl of every description.
 Hippos grunt continually and crocodiles lie around lazily in the sunshine.
 It is all quite marvelous.
+For the two days I was mostly carrying around picnic stuff and water for our game drives and walks.

 As I said before, we have reached our little rented cottage in Mtunzini where we will be staying for the coldest two months of winter.
 It is warm here, much warmer than Perth so I am extremely happy about that.
 The house is called Nkawu Cottage (Nkawu meaning monkey) and only yesterday while we were out, one of the pesky animals got in through a window that we accidentally left open, and ate half a loaf of bread and made a big mess of every single room.